 Once a remote seller has nexus due to its economic presence, the seller is subject to Michigan sales and use tax until a calendar year passes in which it does not meet either component of the economic nexus threshold.
 For example, if a remote seller meets the threshold in 2018 and its sales fall under the threshold in 2019, that seller must pay tax on its 2019 sales, but is not required to pay tax on its 2020 sales.
 Because an entire calendar year (2019) passed in which the seller did not meet the economic nexus threshold, the seller may cease paying and reporting sales tax beginning January 1, 2020.
 However, that seller may voluntarily report and pay use tax on its 2020 retail sales in lieu of its Michigan customers paying use tax.
 Regardless which choice that seller makes, if any tax is collected during this period, it must be reported and paid to the State of Michigan or returned to the customer.

 What constitutes a sale for purposes of the economic nexus threshold when multiple payments are received before ownership transfers?
-For example, a seller takes an order and its customer pays a deposit in 2018.
-Final payment is made in 2019 and the customer takes ownership of the product in 2020.
+For example, a seller takes an order, and its customer pays a deposit in 2019.
+Final payment is made in 2020 and the customer takes ownership of the product in 2021.
 In which year or years should the sale be counted?

 I am a remote seller that sells property to a Michigan resident.
 The Michigan resident has me ship that property to a different person in a different state (for example, she is purchasing a gift for a friend).
 Does that sale count toward my sales into Michigan for remote seller threshold purposes?

-For purposes of the remote seller threshold, which sales should I count, gross sales (including taxable, nontaxable, and exempt), sales subject to tax (including exempt), or taxable sales only (excluding exempt)?
+For purposes of the $100,000 threshold, which sales should I count, gross sales (including taxable, nontaxable, and exempt), sales subject to tax (including exempt), or taxable sales only (excluding exempt)?

 Gross sales are used for purposes of the remote seller threshold.
-That is, a remote seller has nexus with Michigan if it has gross sales exceeding $100,000, or more than 200 transactions (whether attributable to taxable, nontaxable, or exempt sales), into Michigan in the prior calendar year.
+That is, a remote seller has nexus with Michigan if it has gross sales exceeding $100,000, or 200 or more transactions (whether attributable to taxable, nontaxable, or exempt sales), into Michigan in the previous calendar year.

 I am a foreign (non-U.S.) seller and my sales into Michigan exceed $100,000 or 200 separate transactions.
 Do I have nexus and am I required to pay sales tax?